ahmadshuraih/LB-Tester/readme.md

 > - addPassedTest(timeSpent: number): void //Increases the passed tests and the time spent during testing current test object.
 > - addFailedTest(fault: string, timeSpent: number): void //Increases the failed tests and the time spent during testing current test object.
 It also adds the fail description to the fails descriptions list to add it later to the log.
 > - addError(error: string): void //Increases the errors.
 It also adds the error description to the errors descriptions list to add it later to the log.
-> - addRAMUsage(ramUsage: number): void //Add ramUsage to be plotted at the end of logging.
+> - addRAMUsage(ramUsage: number, server: string): void //Add ramUsage to be plotted at the end of logging.
 > - addWarmpUpRAMUsage(ramUsage: number): void //Add warmUpRAMUsage to be plotted at the end of logging.
 > - addRAMUsageAndCapacity(testRAMUsage: TestRAMUsage): void //Add ramUsage and RAM capacity to be plotted at the end of logging.
 > - serverIsBroken(): void //Calculate how many requests can the server manage at the same time until it breaks and how much time does that cost.
 > - prepair(): void //Calculates the logger's informations and writes them to testlog.txt file.
 > - plotTestResults(): Promise<<void>void> //Plot the tests spent times and save it to teststimespentchart.png file.
 > - plotTestRAMUsage(): Promise<<void>void> //Plot the RAM usage during the tests and save it to testsramusagechart.png file.
+> - plotMultiTestRAMUsage(): Promise<<void>void> //This function loops through the RAM expected servers and runs the plot for each one of them.
+> - plotOneMultiTestRAMUsage(serverName:string, listToPlot: number[]): Promise<<void>void> //Plot the RAM usage of one server during the tests and save it to testsramusagechartof[hostport].png file.
 > - plotWarmpUpRAMUsage(): Promise<<void>void> //Plot the RAM usage during the warming up and save it to warmpupramusagechart.png file.
 > - writeJsonTestResults(testResultObjects: TestResultObject[]): void //This function writes the test result objects to testresults.json file.
 > - readTestLog(): string //Reads the testlog.txt file and returns its contents as string.